Violence against girls and women

 (Source: UN Background Information on Sexual Violence Used as a Tool of War, UN)

 At World Vision, we believe that every child deserves a happy, healthy childhood.
 We work with vulnerable children and families, alongside their communities, so each girl and boy can have every opportunity for a brighter future.
-Sign-up for the latest from projects around the world.
+You can find out how Child Sponsorship works and change a child's life today.

 Girls at the centre